 PMXT_DISABLE_CACHE=1

-For local raw PMXT archive hours, the loader accepts either of these layouts:
+For local raw PMXT archive hours, the loader accepts:

 <raw_root>/polymarket_orderbook_YYYY-MM-DDTHH.parquet